-If a U.S. businessperson wants to reside in Mexico and work on a more permanent basis, it is necessary to obtain a Temporary Mexico Resident Card.
-This form may be obtained with validity up to four years.
+If a U.S. businessperson wants to reside in Mexico and work on a more permanent basis, it is necessary to obtain a Temporary Mexico Resident Card, which has a validity of up to four years.

-For definitive immigration regulations from the Mexican Government, please review the information on immigration law and regulations.
+For definitive immigration regulations from the Government of Mexico, please review the information on immigration law and regulations (in Spanish only).

 All U.S. citizens must have a passport or passport card to enter Mexico.
 Passport cards can be used only to cross into Mexico within 13 miles from the border.
-Passports are required for air travel or for land border travel when visiting any state of Mexico that is outside of this border zone.
+Passports are required for air travel or for land border travel when visiting any state in Mexico that is outside of this border zone.
 There is a single visa form for tourist and business visitors, valid for 180 days upon entry with no fee.
-This form is normally distributed on all arriving aircraft.
-The bottom portion of this form will be torn off and handed back to you to become your Visitor Card (Forma Migratoria Múltiple or FMM), which you should keep in your passport.

 For further information please visit the Mexican Secretariat of Tourism website.

-U.S. companies that require travel of foreign businesspersons to the United States should ensure the Mexican or third-country national applies for their U.S. visa well in advance.
+United States companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
 Applicants for a U.S. visa should go to the following links: